fmresearchnovak/stigma/README.md

 ### Necessary Dependencies
+* Linux or MacOS environment.
+Code should be compatible on Windows as well, but it is untested.
+* python3
 * apktool (available in Ubuntu repository and here: https://ibotpeaches.github.io/Apktool/)
 * openjdk-11-jdk
   * keytool (provided by above Ubuntu package)